madnuttah/unbound-docker/README.md

 ## Legal

-Please note that this is a work of a private contributor and I'm neither affiliated with NLnetLabs or Pi-Hole nor is NLnetLabs or Pi-Hole involved in the development of the image.
-The marks and properties, 'Unbound' and 'Pi-Hole' are properties of NLnetLabs and Pi-Hole.
+Please note that this is a work of a private contributor and I'm neither affiliated with NLnetLabs or Pi-hole nor is NLnetLabs or Pi-hole involved in the development of the image.
+The marks and properties, 'Unbound' and 'Pi-hole' are properties of NLnetLabs and Pi-hole respectively.
 All rights in the source codes, including logos relating to said marks and properties belong to their respective owners.

 ## Social